Online privacy solutions for 2021

 - Criminal records and civil judgments

-Likewise, these companies don’t provide identity theft monitoring.
-However, they can prevent identity thieves from obtaining information that they can use to steal your identity or find out where you work.
+Additionally, these companies don’t provide identity theft monitoring.
+But they can prevent identity thieves from obtaining information used to steal your identity or find out where you work.

 How Do Online Solutions Companies Help Me Make Sure The Information Doesn’t Reappear?